 HSS Sports Rehab at Chelsea Piers Connecticut offers exceptional rehabilitative therapy for sports-related injuries and conditions.
-Conveniently located within the Chelsea Piers CT sports and recreational facility in Stamford, we are directly next door to the HSS Stamford Outpatient Center and just a short distance from the Stamford Health Orthopedic & Spine Institute.
+Conveniently located within the Chelsea Piers CT sports and recreational facility in Stamford, we are directly next door to the HSS Stamford and just a short distance from the Stamford Health Orthopedic & Spine Institute.

 The equipment at Sports Rehab includes a SwimEx physical therapy pool for quick recovery and performance enhancement, as well as an AlterG® anti-gravity treadmill.
 This unique device allows for early gait and mobility training in the acute phases of recovery, as well as speed work and performance training in the later phases of rehabilitation.

 Together, the clinicians on our Sports Rehab team represent 65+ years of experience in the field of musculoskeletal rehabilitation.

 Justin received his Doctorate in Physical Therapy from Arcadia University in 2008.
 His experience stretches across all phases of rehab including inpatient, acute, and outpatient orthopedics.
 Justin has honed his focus on pre-operative, conservative, and post-operative rehabilitation for the active and athletic individual.
 His interest in sports rehab stems from his time as a Division 1 soccer player.
 Prior to working for HSS and Stamford Health, Justin was the Clinic Supervisor at Burke Rehabilitation’s Outpatient Clinic in Yonkers, NY.